Nekosia-API/documentation/ratelimits.md

 Exceeding the limits results in temporary blocking of access to the API for the user or server from which the request originated.
 The block may last from a few minutes to a few hours, depending on the severity of the limit violation.
 In the case of repeated violations, the user may be permanently blocked.
 Such actions will be treated as an attempt to overload the server or a DDoS attack.
-Attack incidents will be reported to [abuseip.com](https://www.abuseip.com).
+Attack incidents will be reported to the [AbuseIPDB](https://abuseipdb.com) and [SniffCat](https://sniffcat.com) databases.

 ## Contact and Support {#contact-support}
 If you have any questions or issues related to rate limits, contact us by sending an email to support@nekosia.cat.